-Note The number of elements of <weld_position/> is dependent on the specific subtype.
+NOTE The number of elements of <weld_position/> is dependent on the specific subtype.

 Attribute “base”

 The attribute base defines the index of the base sheet for the seam weld.
 It references the attribute index inside the element <part/> of the <connected_to/> element.
 This is especially useful when the angle of the weld itself is not symmetrical between the welded sheet and the base sheet.
 That means it is crucial to precisely specify to which sheet part the angle is measured.